Choosing the Right Theme for Your Child

 The theme is one piece.
 The other piece is making sure the story matches where your child is developmentally.

-Ages 4 to 6: This is our sweet spot.
+The 4 to 6 range is our sweet spot.
 Kids at this age can follow a proper narrative arc.
-Every theme shines here because the stories are complex enough to be engaging but simple enough to be accessible.
+The superhero book and the African adventure both shine here because the stories are complex enough to be engaging but simple enough to be accessible.
 Pick based on interest, not complexity.

-Ages 7 to 10: Older readers want substance.
-Adventure and Space offer the most developed plots: twists, challenges, moments where the hero (your child) has to make tough choices.
+Older readers between 7 and 10 want substance.
+The superhero book offers the most developed plot: missions, challenges, moments where the hero (your child) has to make brave choices.
 These stories read almost like early chapter books.

 What if they change their mind?

 It happens.
-Your kid was ALL about dinosaurs when you ordered the book, and by the time it arrives, they've moved on to robots.
+Your kid was ALL about superheroes when you ordered the book, and by the time it arrives, they've moved on to dinosaurs.

 Tips from parents who've been there